 Gender pay gap data for Magna Housing Limited

-3. Magna’s six gender pay gap calculations for April 2018 are
+Magna’s six gender pay gap calculations for April 2022 are:

-3.4 Median bonus gender pay gap = not applicable because we have not paid any bonuses
+4. Median bonus gender pay gap = 0%

 |% of females||% of males|